ivangfr/axon-springboot-websocket/README.md

 ## Shutdown

+- To stop applications
-- To stop the applications, go to the terminals where they are running and press `Ctrl+C`
+    - If you start them with `Maven`, go to their terminals and press `Ctrl+C`
+    - If you start them as Docker containers, make sure you are inside `axon-springboot-websocket` root folder and run the following script
+      ```
+      ./stop-apps.sh
+      ```
-- To stop and remove docker-compose containers, networks and volumes, make sure you are inside `axon-springboot-websocket` root folder and run
+- To stop and remove docker-compose containers, network and volumes, run the command below inside `axon-springboot-websocket` root folder
   ```
   docker-compose down -v
   ```